virgili0/Virgilio/serving/purgatorio/select-and-train-machine-learning-models/tools-and-libraries/tools-and-libraries.md

 The process of learning a tool and use it effectively **is equal to solving a problem**.

-We consider "solved" the problem when you can use the tool comfortably.
+We consider "solved" the learning problem when you can use the tool comfortably for the task at hand.

 So, you shouldn't try to learn all the features of a library in the same run, or you're going to be overwhelmed!